organisations and newspapers

 In adopting this approach the paper developed a significant network of local correspondents and agents, who reported events, sold copies of the Star and acted as a focal point for Chartism in their locality.
 In the absence of a centralised party structure, the Northern Star served a crucial organising role for Chartism.

-William Hill left as editor in 1843 to be replaced by Joshua Hobson, and the following year O’Connor relocated the paper once more to London as the Northern Star and National Trades Journal.
-Hobson was rapidly replaced by George Julian Harney, an old ally of O’Connor, who remained in post until 1849, when the two fell out over Harney’s increasingly socialist outlook and interest in European politics.
+O’Connor dismissed William Hill as editor in 1843, replacing him with Joshua Hobson, and the following year relocated the paper to London as the Northern Star and National Trades Journal.
+O’Connor sacked Hobson in 1845 and replaced him with his sub-editor George Julian Harney, an old political ally, who remained in post until 1849, when the two fell out over Harney’s increasingly socialist outlook and interest in European politics.

-With Harney out of the picture and Chartism past its peak, G.A.
-Fleming, who had been involved in the paper’s production for some time took over as editor.
-In March 1852 he bought the paper from O’Connor for £100 and renamed it The Star, severing its ties with Chartism.
-This policy did not last, as Harney himself acquired the title a month later, renaming it The Star of Freedom, under which name it finally closed later that year.
+With Harney out of the picture and Chartism past its peak, the well-known Owenite G.A.
+Fleming, who had been the paper’s parliamentary correspondent for some time, took over as editor.
+In March 1852 he bought the paper from O’Connor for £100 and renamed it The Star, but passed it on to Harney a month later, who merged it with his Friend of the People as The Star of Freedom, under which name it finally closed later that year.

 How was the Northern Star read at the time?